 With this integration, you can basically do all the things mentioned in previous points, but with Facebook and Messenger (and the great possibilities they offer) joining the game.

-For example, a chatbot can engage your Facebook Page visitor, ask them if they’re interested in your offer, and ask for their e-mail address to follow up with them later.
+For example, a chatbot can engage your Facebook Page visitor, ask them if they’re interested in your offer, and ask for their e-mail address to send them a personalized offer.

 Or, since the messages on the Messenger do not disappear when either of the party goes offline, they can continue the chat with the newly acquired lead.

 Presence in social media is a crucial sales factor.

 According to a BigCommerce report, one-quarter of American online sales were linked to social media channels.

 Thanks to this integration you can maximize your income potential by engaging prospective buyers through every possible channel.

 Live Chat and Chatbots as Lead Generation Tools: Conclusion

 Live chat and chatbots are great multi-purpose lead generation tools that can expand the pool of your potential customers.

 By using chatbots for lead generation (and live chat as well), you can: